fxsheep/firehorse_land/README.md

 ## Usage_SecureBoot_Bypass (use at your own risk)
 Clone EMMC contents to a good enough SDCard, insert the card and boot with exploit_mota_boot_release.cmd.
 This will perform a temporary 'patch' to the PBL and trick it into thinking that secureboot fuses aren't blown, which will allow it to boot an arbitrary-signed SBL1 or EDL loader.
 As EMMC will be unresponsive and unusable till next reboot, there's also a patch to let PBL to boot from SDC2(sdcard) first.
+Refer to Patch.md for details.

 ## Notes
 Based on the research done by alephsecurity,it's not difficult to control the PC with poke function,by changing the LR